How to make smart financial decisions to afford a home

 Although large numbers of German residents rent their apartments, home ownership has been on the rise in the country in recent years.
 As real estate specialists, we offer a fully digitised apartment-buying service that both non-German residents living in the country, as well as overseas purchasers, can take advantage of.
 We also provide personalised advice from experienced sales consultants as well as an integrated financing brokerage package, ideal if you need help with your borrowing requirements.
 This will be of particular benefit to the many people who may be new to the financial rules surrounding property purchases in Germany.
-If you would like to know more about the financial prerequisites there are for apartment purchases in the country, then read on.
+If you would like to know more about the financial planning options there are for apartment purchases in the country, then read on.

 Unless you have the available equity in your current property or sufficient savings, it is likely that you will need to obtain a mortgage in order to purchase an apartment in Germany.
 German mortgage applications require you to fill out some self-disclosed financial documentation known as a Selbstauskunft in which your finances will need to be declared.
 This will mean most mortgage lenders will turn down an application if you cannot prove you have had an annual income of more than €20,000 for the last couple of years.
 Furthermore, your debt-to-income ratio will be assessed to ensure that the repayments you will need to stick to won't exceed 35 percent of your monthly salary.
 Bear in mind that if interest rates go up, this figure could easily change.
 German mortgage lenders investigate borrowers' financial backgrounds more thoroughly than in many other European states.
 Part of their due diligence will include obtaining a SCHUFA report.
 This will detail your credit score, among other things.
 Past borrowing may not necessarily mean that you have a low credit score so long as you have serviced your debts properly.
+In this sense, you should plan your finances so that your debts will not damage your chances of receiving a home loan.

 When you look at your finances prior to buying an apartment in Germany, you need to assess more than the purchase price and the level of savings and equity you may have to cover any down payment.
 You will also need to consider the so-called closing costs associated with such purchases.
 Closing costs are basically the professional fees you will need to pay out.
 These might include structural surveys, mortgage broker fees, legal and registration fees, estate agent's commissions and even mortgage application fees.
 On top of this, you may have some extra costs to bear, such as setting up utilities or payments for removals services.
 Your largest closing cost will be the property tax you must pay when purchasing an apartment in Germany, which varies between federal states.
 In Berlin, the property transfer tax is 6%.